beemo/webpack-simple-starter/README.md

 1. "npm start" script aliased to "npm run dev".
 2. Disabled autoOpenBrowser for dev env.
-3. Added FormidableLabs' webpack-dashboard package.
+3. Added the FormidableLabs webpack-dashboard plugin.

 Thanks for SinanMtl for making this useful starter.